 A worker checks wind turbine blades for export at a dock of the Lianyungang Port, East China's Jiangsu Province, on September 5, 2025.
 Official data showed that China's wind turbine exports grew over 20 percent in the first half of 2025, with renewable energy generator units exports to other BRICS countries up more than 70 percent and wind turbine components rising 11.8 percent.
 Photo: VCG

-At a press conference held by the State Council Information Office in Beijing on Wednesday, Lü Daliang, spokesperson with the General Administration of Customs (GAC), noted that both China and the EU actively support the transition toward low-carbon development and green growth, with green development being a distinct feature of China-EU trade.
+At a press conference held by the State Council Information Office in Beijing on Wednesday, Lü Daliang, a spokesperson for the General Administration of Customs (GAC), noted that both China and the EU actively support the transition toward low-carbon development and green growth, with green development being a distinct feature of China-EU trade.

 China and the EU are each other's second-largest trading partners.
 In 2025, China's trade with the EU reached 5.93 trillion yuan ($849.81 billion), an increase of 6 percent year-on-year, accounting for 13 percent of China's total foreign trade and contributing 0.8 percentage points to China's trade growth, Lü said, citing Chinese customs statistics.